The Carmen of Hastings Proelio

 They restored the Hastengaceastra

-The hill is described as a steep hill on more than one occasion (lines380 and 523) with 300 lines of battlefield activity, none of which contradicts any other document.
+The hill is described as a steep hill on more than one occasion (lines 380 and 523) with 300 lines of battlefield activity, none of which contradicts any other document.
 At line 558 the Duke becomes a conqueror and we are told that Harold goes the way of all flesh at this point (line 544), with the battle finishing after dusk, confirming the Chronicle of Battle Abbey story (line 560).
 Ms Tyson', the translator has copied Eleanor Searle, who describes the burial of the Norman dead as taking place ‘In the bosom of the earth’.
-The words used are invented and consequently I have used the translation proposed by google Ai.
+The words used are invented and consequently we have used the translation proposed by Google Ai.
 This translates the text in a way that clearly defines the graves that are to be found on the new battlefield.
-In order to preserve them I am not making the position public yet, but they can be found in the new book about to be published.
-I also deal with the burial and note that the Carmen provides us with detail of what was said by Mallet, who buried the body, together with confirmation that the body of Harold was first taken back to Williams camp and then sent to the property at Hye House to be buried under a pile of stones overlooking the sea and port area.
-The translation requires rewriting now that the circumstances of the burial is known due to issues with the translation, which has been dealt with in the book 1066 The Battlefield.
+In order to preserve them we are not making the position public yet, but they can be found in the new book which is published on Amazon. we also deal with the burial and note that the Carmen provides us with detail of what was said by Mallet, who buried the body, together with confirmation that the body of Harold was first taken back to Williams camp and then sent to the property at Hye House to be buried under a pile of stones overlooking the sea and port area.
+The translation requires rewriting now that the circumstances of the burial is known due to issues with the translation, which have been dealt with in the book 1066 The Battlefield.
 The ‘mutilated body of the king (Harold) was swiftly retrieved and buried’ meaning it was ‘recovered and dug up’ from the previous site and then buried again.
-This is clearly something that would not be admitted by the chronicler, but follows what is known about the body, resulting in two different versions of the burial sequences on the same site within one weeks of each other.
+This is clearly something that would not be admitted by the chronicler, but follows what is known about the body, resulting in two different versions of the burial sequences on the same site within one week of each other.

 We have now found Harold’s engraved gravestone as a result of re-examining the translation previously done by Eleanor Searle of the Chronicle of Battle Abbey.
 The wording on the stone says :